How To Create A Healthy Work-From-Home Routine

-What started out as basking in the daily luxury and freedom of working whenever and however I wanted to, soon became waking up and pulling on the same dress as I had worn the day before (and the day before that, too).
+What started out as basking in the luxury and freedom of working whenever and however I wanted to, soon became waking up and pulling on the same dress as I had worn the day before (and the day before that, too).
 Showers evaded me, new friendships evaded me, and ultimately, leaving the apartment became a thing of the past.
 I had even moved to a new city during that time, so the loneliness was real.

-Now that I’m further removed from the mire, I can see more clearly what did (and what could have!) helped me feel more vibrant, energized and productive.
+Now that I’m further removed from the mire, I can see what did (and what could have!) helped me feel more vibrant, energized and productive.
 If you’re struggling with balance while working from home, here are my best been-there, done-that tips!

 Make Your Workday Work For You